 Topics include: Patrol Operations, State Statutes and Legal Guidelines, Traffic Enforcement, Criminal Investigations, Crime Scene Investigation, Criminal Prosecution, Narcotics Investigations, and Firearms Safety including a day on the firing range, and more.
 Classes are taught by experienced patrol officers, investigators, and supervisors within the Crestview Police Department and public safety professionals from other agencies, such as fire, EMS, corrections and more.

 After you’ve completed the academy, you will have the opportunity to continue your interest in, and support of, the Crestview Police Department through membership in the non-profit Crestview Citizens Police Academy Alumni Association.

-The 2019 academy begins Tuesday, Feb.
-19, and meets every Tuesday evening from 6 to 9 p.m. in Warriors Hall.
-There is no class on March 19, which is spring break for Okaloosa County schools.
-To apply, click the link to download the application, which is due by Feb.
-12. For more information, please call 850.682.3544 and ask to speak to a Community Services officer.
+The 2020 academy will begin in February, and will meet Tuesday evenings from 6 to 9 p.m. in Warriors Hall.
+An application will be available after the 2019 holiday season.
+For more information, please call 850.682.3544 and ask to speak to a Community Services officer.